×

 When we asked people about industries and career opportunities in Quebec City, they reponded:

 "Finding a job in Quebec City can be difficult, as the city has a relatively small job market compared to larger cities.
 However, there are many employers looking for qualified workers and there are a variety of job opportunities available.
 It is important to do some research on the city and job market in order to have the best chance at finding the right job for you.
 Additionally, many employers in the area often post job opportunities directly to their websites and social media channels, so be sure to check these regularly.
-By researching the job market, networking, and using job search websites and other resources, you can greatly increase your chances of finding a job in Quebec City," wrote one member in Quebec City.
+By researching the job market, networking, and using job search websites and other resources, you can greatly increase your chances of finding a job in Quebec City," said one expat in Quebec City.

 What is life like in Quebec City?